 Thanks to Mother Nature and man, it’s possible to view this patchwork of steel, glass and from several locations throughout the territory.
 Peering down from high atop Victoria Peak, or up close while sailing across Victoria Harbour on the famous Star Ferry, the scene, especially at night, is breathtaking.
 We’ve seen these views before on prior trips to Hong Kong, but wanted something more unique.

 On our recent trip to Hong Kong, Amber and I learned about Heliservices Hong Kong and their aerial sightseeing tours.
 They are the only licensed provider of rotary-wing services in Hong Kong.
 Heliservices provides everything from aerial photography for movies and TV, to utility work installing power lines.
 Lucky for us, they also offer a Hong Kong helicopter tour for sightseeing.
+This is one thing to do in Homg Kong that should be added to your Hong Kong itinerary.

 Arriving for our Hong Kong Helicopter Tour